 Boat trip to Biševo (Blue Cave) Vis (Green Cave) & Hvar (day trip from Split)

 Boat trips are a must at Croatia which counts over a thousand islands!
 The boat trip I did from Split, took me to the magical blue and green caves and to the wonderful island Hvar, where you can explore the town and climb to the fortress.

-Watch my video of this fantastic boat trip on my YouTube channel
+Read more about my boat trip here and watch my video of this fantastic boat trip on my YouTube channel

 Dubrovnik (3 hours drive from Split)